Babysitter Certification Class

 What is the cost to be certified?

-Registration is $10.
+Online CPR training cost is $20/person (paid directly to the American Heart Association).
+Due to this cost, we have waived Fostering Family's registration fee for the class.
+Fees for in-person Skills Sessions have been generously covered by community partners.
 Fingerprinting is $38 for each person who gets fingerprinted.
 Fostering Family works hard to find donations and sponsors to cover the CPR/First Aid to ease the financial burden for potential babysitters.

 Does this class cover everything necessary for certification?

 Because each placing agency has different requirements for babysitters, we have included the basic requirements shared by all agencies.
 For many agencies, this class will cover everything necessary.
 However, for some agencies, there may be a few additional requirements that are not offered at the certification class.
-When you complete your application, your Documentation Guide (DG) will let you know if there are additional requirements.
+When you submit your application, you will be informed if there are additional steps needed.

 Who will need to be background checked?

-If you bring a foster care child into your home to babysit, every resident 14 years or older must be background checked.
-Any person 18 years or older who anticipates being left alone with the foster child must also complete the certification.
+If you bring a foster child into your home to babysit, every resident 14 years or older may be background checked (this requirement differs between agencies).
+Any person 18 years or older who anticipates being left alone with the foster child must complete the babysitter certification process.
 In some cases, depending on the agency, the age requirement may be 21.

 What documentation is required?